Ryun1/sancho-docker-node/README.md

 Inside the terminal console, give scripts execute file permissions.

-Windows users will have to run this first.
+Windows users will have to run this first, to access the wsl environment.
 ```bash
 wsl
 ```